microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

 <!-- markdownlint-disable MD002 MD041 -->

-A Microsoft 365 administrator has the ability to approve or deny consent requests.
+A Microsoft 365 administrator can approve or deny consent requests.
 This can be done via the Microsoft 365 Admin Center or programmatically via PowerShell.
 When you run a pipeline and trigger a privileged access management (PAM) request, the request is attached to your user account that owns the service principal used by the pipeline.
-Even if the account is part of the approver group that you set up, you can't use it to approve the PAM request because self-approvals are not allowed.
+Even if the account is part of the approver group you set up, you can't use it to approve the PAM request because self-approvals are not allowed.
 If you try, you'll get an error message in the PAM portal: "Requestor and approver are the same.
 Self-approval is not allowed."
 For development, you'll want to have a second account in addition to the admin who approves requests.
-Both the submitter and the approver must have active Exchange Online accounts.
+Both the submitter and the approver must have active Exchange Online accounts..

 ## Approve consent requests